-Every industrial accident affects not only the injured employee, but also his or her family.
-The dramatic reduction in weekly income creates hardship and burdens for worker, spouse and children; but these burdens do not even begin to compare with the emotional toll that a tragic injury causes.
+As a premises liability law firm in Boston, we know that every industrial accident affects not only the injured employee but also his or her family.
+The dramatic reduction in weekly income creates hardship and burdens for worker, spouse, and children; but these burdens do not even begin to compare with the emotional toll that a tragic injury causes.
 The implications of a catastrophic injury cannot be adequately described.
 The sight of a loved one unable to care for their most basic needs is horrific.

 Caring for an employee who is permanently confined to a wheelchair or bed due to a severe spinal injury is a 24-hour a day, 7 days a week responsibility.
 While there are a number of wonderful care providers whose compassionate assistance is indispensable, it is difficult, if not impossible in most situations to find sufficient staff to provide all care required in these cases.
 Family members often shoulder this responsibility without being paid for it.
 This can compound the effect if a spouse misses work to care for the injured employee.